The staff of the New York Memory and Healthy Aging Services offer comprehensive care for patients and families with neurologic conditions.

 In this procedure, under sterile technique, after consent is obtained, a needle is inserted into the lower back and cerebrospinal fluid is withdrawn for analysis.
 Dr. Devi has performed several hundred such procedures over the last 25 years.

-The primary aim of cognitive remediation is to reduce cognitive deficits.
-Cognitive deficits can manifest as attention, memory, and executive function (ability to organize one's actions and speech) disorders.
+The primary aim of brain exercises is to reduce cognitive deficits.
+Cognitive deficits can manifest as attention, memory, and executive function (ability to organize one’s actions and speech) disorders.
 These types of difficulties may compromise the social and professional integration of people suffering from them.
 Cognitive remediation is a type of rehabilitation treatment offering exercises with an aim at improving attention, memory, language and/or executive functions.
 The expected result is an indirect positive impact on functional deficits affecting everyday life.
 Proper treatment with these therapies can help enhance the social and professional integration of patients.

 Home visits are reserved for home bound patients for initial consultation, follow ups, and overall patient care.

 Nurse home visits can include drawing blood, administering medications, vital signs, medication management ad overall wellness and safety.
 Dr. Devi oversees these visits and ensures that appropriated strategies are adopted when necessary to maintain health.